Connect with us

 While the city is more than 80% African American, Blackmon pointed out the demographics of the Capital Complex District will be close to 50-50.

-Lamar said the Legislature opted to create the special court and police force instead of providing additional resources to the city government because the city leaders had shown incompetence in other — such as in in providing water, sewer and garbage services.
+Lamar said the Legislature opted to create the special court and police force instead of providing additional resources to the city government because the city leaders had shown incompetence in other areas — such as in in providing water, sewer and garbage services.
 In reality, though, city officials have nothing to do with the governance of the felony court district that includes the city of Jackson.

 Rep. Nick Bain, a Republican from Corinth, said he had heard from many Jacksonians who said they wanted help with crime issues facing the city.